Posts Tagged : Engine oil

 Test Drive:

-Finally, after the above checks/works have been carried out, take the Honda S2000 for a test drive to make sure that everything is working correctly and that there are no issues or noises.
+Finally, after the above checks/works have been carried out, take the Ford Fusion for a test drive to make sure that everything is working correctly and that there are no issues or noises.

 Please note:

-Always check the owner’s manual for specific maintenance interims and guidelines for your Honda S2000 model year.
-Also, it would be advised to have the vehicle serviced by a certified Honda technician or dealership to make sure that maintenance is carried out to the manufacturer’s specifications.
+Always check the owner’s manual for specific maintenance interims and guidelines for your Ford Fusion model year.
+Also, it would be advised to have the vehicle serviced by a certified Ford technician or dealership to make sure that maintenance is carried out to the manufacturer’s specifications.

 Disclaimer